Mr. Wonderful (Fleetwood Mac album)

 Mr. Wonderful is the second studio album by British blues rock band Fleetwood Mac, released on 23 August 1968.
+In the US, the album was not released, though around half of the tracks appeared on English Rose.
+An expanded version of Mr. Wonderful was included in the box set The Complete Blue Horizon Sessions.

+Background

-This all-blues album was broadly similar to their debut album, albeit with some changes to personnel and recording method.
+The album was broadly similar to Fleetwood Mac's self-titled debut album, albeit with some changes to personnel and recording method.
 The album was recorded live in the studio with miked amplifiers and PA system, rather than plugged into the board.
+The vocals were distorted with a Vox amplifier and most of the album was recorded in mono.

 A horn section was introduced and Christine Perfect (later Christine McVie) of Chicken Shack was featured on keyboards.
-In the US, the album was not issued under the name Mr. Wonderful, though around half of the tracks appeared on English Rose.

-An expanded version of Mr. Wonderful was included in the box set The Complete Blue Horizon Sessions.

-The song "Lazy Poker Blues" was covered by Status Quo on their 1971 album Ma Kelly's Greasy Spoon.
+Mike Vernon, who served as the producer on the album, placed baffles and wooden partitions between the instruments to avoid audio spill.